icetbr/webext-whatsapp-talk-to-unsaved-contacts/README.md

-# WhatsApp Talk to Unsaved Contacts
+# WhatsApp™ Talk to Unsaved Contacts
 You don't have to leave the WhatsWeb interface to talk to unsaved contacts anymore!

 ### After